Thai Tantric

 Opening hours: Thu-Tue 9.30am-4pm

 What is it?
-No-frills chapati and keema joint at Little India
+No-frills chapati and keema joint at Little India.

-Why we love it: While there’s a wide variety of curries to choose from at Azmi, ask any connoisseur and they’ll tell you that chapati (from $1.20) goes best with mutton keema ($4).
+Why we love it: While there’s a wide variety of curries to choose from at Azmi, ask any connoisseur and they’ll tell you that chapati (from $1.20) goes best with the mutton keema ($4).
 Tear off some of the warm flatbread, scoop up the devil-red mix of minced mutton, potato and peas, add a slice of raw cucumber or onion, and stuff it all in as the keema dribbles down your hand.
 It’s so good, you won’t mind the mess.

 Time Out tip: The chana masala (chickpea curry) has its own fan base as well.